Skip to main content

 Keymaster

-If you’re not a farmer, you will need to use a commercial kitchen to produce your vinegar. http://forrager.com/faq/#commercial
+No, it does not fall under the cottage food law.
+You need to use a commercial kitchen to produce it. http://forrager.com/faq/#commercial

 David Crabill